Nanuit Itillinga National Wildlife Area: Land claim agreements

 Environment and Climate Change Canada (ECCC) and Sulukvaut Area Co-management Committee (ACMC) of Resolute Bay, Nunavut, are currently in partnership in managing the Polar Bear Pass National Wildlife Area.
-On May 25, 1993, the official Nunavut Land Claims Agreement was signed, decided in partnership with the Government of Canada, the Tungavik Federation of Nunavut, and the Government of the Northwest Territories.
+On May 25, 1993, the official Nunavut Land Claims Agreement was signed, decided in partnership with the Government of Canada, the Tunngavik Federation of Nunavut, and the Government of the Northwest Territories (Note: This was prior to division of the Northwest Territories into Nunavut and the current Northwest Territories.
+See History of the Northwest Territories#Late 20th century (1971–2000) and History of Nunavut#Towards autonomy.)
 This act helped to place Nunavut as a federally recognized territory, granting the government of Nunavut responsibilities in relation to health, education, environmental protection, and economic development.
-Although the Inuit had to give up their Aboriginal title to Nunavut through this land agreement, the title is still legally recognized on ancestral lands, and the Agreement protects the rights of the aboriginal Inuit to continue in practicing their traditional activities.
+Although Inuit had to give up their Aboriginal title to Nunavut through this land agreement, the title is still legally recognized on ancestral lands, and the Agreement protects the rights of the Indigenous Inuit to continue in practicing their traditional activities.
 Held in the Nunavut Land Claims Agreement, it is stated that, in efforts to protect and conserve the wildlife there, the National Wildlife Area is restricted to the public.
 Only Nunavut beneficiaries and those with updated permits can have access to the Polar Bear Pass National Wildlife Area, where they are allowed to harvest the wildlife for their economic, social and cultural needs.

 Management

-In order to keep NWA's (National Wildlife Area's) protected, the parks keep strict rules that only specified people with permits are allowed to be in the park such as researchers as well as Nunavut beneficiaries, like Inuit peoples that have cultural ties to the land.
+In order to keep NWA's protected, the parks keep strict rules that only specified people with permits are allowed to be in the park such as researchers as well as Nunavut beneficiaries, Inuit that have cultural ties to the land.
 This is to prevent any activities that can harm and cause changes to the environment of the park as well as protecting cultural significance in the park.
-Conservation efforts in the park are primarily the management efforts by ECCC and ACMC, and regulations put in place by researchers and Inuit peoples who engage in cultural activities in the area who are able to monitor the region.
+Conservation efforts in the park are primarily the management efforts by ECCC and ACMC, and regulations put in place by researchers and Inuit who engage in cultural activities in the area who are able to monitor the region.
 The last management plan was written in 1990, and since then there has not been any publication updates to the management plans of the park.